Brucephalus/Textbooks/Prosocial.md

 Discipline in leadership is the difference between panic and poise, between a group that scatters and a team that executes.
 You don’t lead by force.
 You lead by frame.
 And the man who builds his frame through daily discipline doesn’t just inspire confidence—he _becomes the standard_.

-Expansion of Topic 7.3.1.1 **would** result in meaningful non-speculative substance within scope.
-Expansion follows:

 ### 7.3 Fitness as a Foundation, Not a Finish Line

 Strength training.
 Cardio.
 Martial arts.
 Discipline in diet.
 These aren’t the end goal—they’re the _platform_ everything else stands on.
 When your body is stronger, your mind follows.
 You think clearer, sleep better, walk with more presence.
 Fitness is not just for showing off.
 It’s how you build a body that carries your values into the world.